nmavuso/cuda_monte_carlo_ray_tracer/README.md

 # CUDA-Accelerated Monte Carlo Path Tracing with AI Denoising

+## Summary

+The GPU implementation achieve a 7x speed UP compared to a CPU version.

 ## Overview

 This project implements a real-time Monte Carlo path tracer using CUDA, optimized with deep-learning-based AI denoising to accelerate global illumination rendering.
 The goal is to achieve physically-based rendering (PBR) in real-time by leveraging BVH acceleration structures and RTX Tensor cores (if available).